zvanderbosch/nightskies_fork/README.md

 `naturalsky.py` > `AggregateModel()`

 #### Methods:
 This class uses `arcpy` (ArcGIS) to add together the component natural sky models ([Airglow](#2-build-airglow-model), [A.D.L](#3-build-atmospheric-diffuse-light-adl-model), [Galactic](#4-build-galactic-model), and [Zodiacal](#5-build-zodiacal-light-model)) into a combined natural sky model, project the resulting model into the fisheye equal-area coordinate system, and apply the finished terrain mask.
-This prepares the natural sky model subtracto be subtracted from the observed sky brightness mosaic.
+This prepares the natural sky model to be subtracted from the observed sky brightness mosaic.
 The combined natural sky model is saved to the Griddata directory.

+### 8. Anthropogenic Light Mosaic

+#### Purpose:
+To add the component models into a combined natural sky model.

+#### Source code:
+`naturalsky.py` > `SkyglowModel()`

+#### Methods:
+This class uses `arcpy` (ArcGIS) to subtract the combined natural sky model from the observed sky-brightness mosaic.
+The resulting mosaic contains only light inferred to come from anthropogenic sources and is saved to the Griddata directory.

 ### Public domain